allanwhite/zurb-responsive-email-templates-sass/README.md

 I've cloned this handy repo of Zurb's responsive email templates; the only thing I'm adding is [Jade](http://jade-lang.com/) versions of the HTML files.

 I find that an HTML pre-processor helps a great deal when managing complex tables, and there's lots of nice output optimizations (great for email design).
-\- AllanWhite
+\- AllanWhite, with thanks to JmauPetit.

 # Zurb Responsive Email Templates with Sass & compass support